wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-analyze-flight-delay-data.md

 <table border="1">
 <tr><th>Files</th><th>Description</th></tr>
-<tr><td>wasb://flightdelay@hditutorialdata.blob.core.windows.net/flightdelays.hql</td><td>The HiveQL script file used by the Hive job that you will run.
+<tr><td>wasbs://flightdelay@hditutorialdata.blob.core.windows.net/flightdelays.hql</td><td>The HiveQL script file used by the Hive job that you will run.
 This script has been uploaded to an Azure Blob storage account with the public access. <a href="#appendix-b">Appendix B</a> has instructions on preparing and uploading this file to your own Azure Blob storage account.</td></tr>
-<tr><td>wasb://flightdelay@hditutorialdata.blob.core.windows.net/2013Data</td><td>Input data for the Hive job.
+<tr><td>wasbs://flightdelay@hditutorialdata.blob.core.windows.net/2013Data</td><td>Input data for the Hive job.
 The data has been uploaded to an Azure Blob storage account with the public access. <a href="#appendix-a">Appendix A</a> has instructions on getting the data and uploading the data to your own Azure Blob storage account.</td></tr>
 <tr><td>\tutorials\flightdelays\output</td><td>The output path for the Hive job.
 The default container is used for storing the output data.</td></tr>
 <tr><td>\tutorials\flightdelays\jobstatus</td><td>The Hive job status folder on the default container.</td></tr>
 </table>

-##<a name="runjob"></a> Create cluster and run Hive/Sqoop jobs
+## <a name="runjob"></a> Create cluster and run Hive/Sqoop jobs

 Hadoop MapReduce is batch processing.
 The most cost-effective way to run a Hive job is to create a cluster for the job, and delete the job after the job is completed.
 The following script covers the whole process.